Pyrolysis

-The pyrolysis (or devolatilization) process is the thermal decomposition of materials at elevated temperatures, often in an inert atmosphere.
-It involves a change of chemical composition.
-The word is coined from the Greek-derived elements pyro "fire", "heat", "fever" and lysis "separating".
+Pyrolysis (/paɪˈɹɒlɪsɪs/; from Ancient Greek πῦρ pûr 'fire' and λύσις lýsis 'separation') is a process involving the separation of covalent bonds in organic matter by thermal decomposition within an inert environment without oxygen.

+Applications

 Pyrolysis is most commonly used in the treatment of organic materials.
-It is one of the processes involved in charring wood.
+It is one of the processes involved in the charring of wood.
 In general, pyrolysis of organic substances produces volatile products and leaves char, a carbon-rich solid residue.
 Extreme pyrolysis, which leaves mostly carbon as the residue, is called carbonization.
-Pyrolysis is considered the first step in the processes of gasification or combustion.
+Pyrolysis is considered one of the steps in the processes of gasification or combustion.
+Compared to syngas, pyrolysis gas has a high percentage of heavy tar fractions, which condense at relatively high temperatures, preventing its direct use in gas burners and internal combustion engines.